Eating the Healthy Way

 - Eat a variety of foods and beverages within and among the basic food groups while choosing foods that contain minimal amounts of saturated and trans fats, cholesterol, added sugars, salt, and alcohol.

-- Adopt a balanced eating pattern, such as the U.S. Department of Agriculture (USDA) Food Guide or the Dietary Approaches to Stop Hypertension (DASH) Eating Plan.
+- Adopt a balanced eating pattern, such as the U.S. Department of Agriculture (USDA) ChooseMyPlate or the Dietary Approaches to Stop Hypertension (DASH) Eating Plan.

 - To maintain body weight in a healthy range, balance calories from foods and beverages with calories burned.